-20 Stylish Graduation Party Ideas From Pinterest
+20 Stylish, Modern and Easy Graduation Party Ideas

 12. Lead your guests to the party with paper plate decorations.

-13. Throw an Instagram themed grad party complete with it’s own hashtag for guests to post to.
+13. Throw an Instagram-themed grad party complete with it’s own hashtag for guests use.

 14. If your party will be at night, light up the party with mason jar candles.